 Jordan is a culturally conservative Muslim country.
 You will see most locals wearing long sleeves shirts and long pants all year round.
 Some women will wear short sleeve shirts in the hot summer, but overall, most Jordanians are very modest when it comes to dress.

 First of all, it is to respect the culturally conservative nature of the country.
 Just because other tourists might ignore what is considered appropriate in the country does not mean you should too.
-The exception to this is in any of the Beach Resorts or Beach clubs.
+The exception to this is in any of the Beach Resorts or Beach clubs at popular Jordan beaches on the Red Sea and the Dead Sea.
 Shorts are fine in any place that you would also wear a bathing suit.

 The second reason why you should leave your short shorts at home has to do with climate.
 If you are visiting between November and March, it is going to be cold.
 You are going to want pants.
 Even at the Dead Sea and Aqaba, where the climate is much warmer, you will still feel a cool breeze in the winter months.